wp-plugins/wpbase-cache/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A wordpress plugin for using all caches on varnish, nging, php-fpm stack with php-apc.
+A wordpress plugin for using all caches on varnish, nginx, php-fpm stack with php-apc.
 This plugin includes db-cache-reloaded-fix for dbcache.

 == Description ==